WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 #### Issuer Key Revocations

-In addition to proof of existance, using a Blockchain can get additional benefits when factoring in revocational use cases.
+In addition to proof of existence, using a Blockchain can get additional benefits when factoring in revocation use cases.
 Say a non-blockchain based VC was signed with an RSA key.
 The Signature Proof has a `createdDate` associated with the signature, but we cannot prove that date is correct in actuality.
 Simply that the person/process signing the key claimed that as the time they signed.

 In most cases, the issuer signing with keys they own should be signing with the correct time.
-However, in situations where the signing key was stolen, the theif might want to issue a credential in the past to make it appear as though they, for instance, graduated with a degree at a college when they first started issuing VC's.
+However, in situations where the signing key was stolen, the thief might want to issue a credential in the past to make it appear as though they, for instance, graduated with a degree at a college when they first started issuing VC's.

 The college realizes their key was stolen, compromised, or simply they practice good key rotation hygiene.
 In any of these cases, the true issuer now revokes that key with an expiration date set to a day before the known theft.

-Due to the fact that credential dates can not be trusted, we can not determine which credentials fall within the `createdDate` & `revocationDate` (TODO or is it called the `expirationDate` still?) range for a given key.
+Since credential dates can not be trusted, we can not determine which credentials fall within the `createdDate` & `revocationDate` (TODO or is it called the `expirationDate` still?) range for a given key.
 Every single credential issued with a key that was stolen NEEDS to fail (or at least warn) for signing key verification problems during the credential verification process.
-One bad credential issued with a stolen key can affect the status of every single recipient that recieved a credential from that issuer with that specific signing key.
+One bad credential issued with a stolen key can affect the status of every single recipient that received a credential from that issuer with that specific signing key.
 This is not satisfactory when it comes to life-long credentials.

 Therefore, by utilizing the trusted timestamps of a blockchain, we can calculate the true issuance date and determine that if an issuer revoked/expired a signing key for a specific date, every credential that has an anchor on a blockchain before that date is unaffected by key revocations.
-Instead of just providing Proof of Existance, we can then coin the term Proof of Verifiable Existance with Blockchain based VCs.
-Not only did the document exist, but it existed and will always verify as long as the individual credential does not get revoked, or there is question as to if the signing key was stolen around the same time as a bad issuance.
+Instead of just providing Proof of Existence, we can then coin the term Proof of Verifiable Existence with Blockchain-based VCs.
+Not only did the document exist, but it existed and will always verify as long as the individual credential does not get revoked, or there is a question as to if the signing key was stolen around the same time as a bad issuance.

 ### Additional Fields

-In addition to the existing fields specified above, there's a number of fields in Blockcerts V2 that has had non-standard support in the ecosystem that could benefit from being standardized.
+In addition to the existing fields specified above, there are several fields in Blockcerts V2 that have had non-standard support in the ecosystem that could benefit from being standardized.

 #### `display`

 In Blockcerts V2, we've been building a lot of support for `displayHtml` unofficially.
-In mobile wallets, verifiers, etc. As well as 3rd party libraries building for it as well.
+In mobile wallets, verifiers, etc. As well as 3rd party libraries built for it as well.

 Proposing for V3, it would be great if we can throw in official support for displays.
 Extending past `displayHtml`, we should allow support for any type of display.
 Some may not want to use `html` but instead use `pdf`, an `image`, etc.